The Midwestern Radioactive Materials Transportation Project

 For many of DOE’s campaigns, the states have benefited from financial assistance agreements with CSG Midwest.
 These agreements enable the states to tap DOE funding to reduce the cost to the state of preparing for shipments.
 Such costs have included training for first responders and hospitals, purchasing equipment, monitoring shipments, attending planning meetings, and inspecting and escorting shipments both at the point of origin and when the shipment is en route.

 To learn more about the Midwestern states’ role in shipment planning, contact Mitch Arvidson.

 This material is based upon work supported by the Department of Energy under Award Numbers DE-NE0008604, DE-EM0004869, and DE-EM0002327.

 This report was prepared as an account of work sponsored by an agency of the United States Government.
 Neither the United States Government nor any agency thereof, nor any of their employees, makes any warranty, express or implied, or assumes any legal liability or responsibility for the accuracy, completeness, or usefulness of any information, apparatus, product, or process disclosed, or represents that its use would not infringe privately owned rights.
 Reference herein to any specific commercial product, process, or service by trade name, trademark, manufacturer, or otherwise does not necessarily constitute or imply its endorsement, recommendation, or favoring by the United States Government or any agency thereof.
 The views and opinions of authors expressed herein do not necessarily state or reflect those of the United States Government or any agency thereof.

-CSG's Midwestern Radioactive Materials Transportation Committee met on November 13 and 14, 2019, in Indianapolis, Indiana.Read More
+CSG's Midwestern Radioactive Materials Transportation Committee met on May 25, 2023, in St. Louis, Missouri.Read More

-CSG's Midwestern Radioactive Materials Transportation Committee met on June 11, 2019, in Arlington, Virginia.Read More
+CSG's Midwestern Radioactive Materials Transportation Committee met on June 7, 2022, in Philadelphia, Pennsylvania.Read More